Juan de Castilla y Haro: Political intrigues

 The chronicle of the reign of Alfonso XI of Castile describes the minority of the young king as a time of violence and social tension, when knights and powerful lords robbed and oppressed those weaker than them.
 In 1325, the fourteen year old king announced his intention to rule in his own right, without the aid of the regents who had exploited their time in control.
 Many of his subjects had fled to nearby kingdoms to avoid the turmoil.
 All hoped the king would restore order.
 Among the princes prepared to oppose the king militarily if necessary was el Tuerto.

 Death

-Juan el Tuerto was lured to Toro with the prospect of a pardon and reconciliation with the King Alfonso.
-On the Feast of All Saints, the king ordered the murder of el Tuerto and two of his knights, then summoned the nobles to the square to hear an account of the infante's treasonable conduct.
+Juan el Tuerto was lured to Toro with the prospect of a pardon and reconciliation with King Alfonso.
+On 1 November 1326, the king ordered the murder of el Tuerto and two of his knights, then summoned the nobles to the square to hear an account of the infante's treasonable conduct.